cliosight/Docs/README.md

 ```
 Watch this video for creating a datasource.

-## Database Tables for a Datasource <a name="tables"></a>
+## Running Queries on a Datasource <a name="tables"></a>
-Through Cliosight, Admin users can execute SQL queries on the databases.
-For existing schemas, it is a convinient way to connect with multiple local or remote databases replacing a conventional workbench.
+Admin users can execute SQL queries on a configured database and it's tables.
+For existing schemas, it is a more convinient way to connect with multiple local and remote databases compared to a conventional workbench.

 ## The building blocks of Cliosight applications ##